solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 ## 3rd Party Tools

 If you are building a web frontend application, you are probably using a state management library, such as [Redux](https://redux.js.org) or [Vuex](https://vuex.vuejs.org).
-These kind of libraries definitely make our lives easier by wrapping the state of the entire application into a _single source of truth_ and ensuring modifications to the state occur only through the services provided by the library - usually immutably.
+These libraries definitely make our lives easier by wrapping the state of the entire application into a _single source of truth_ and ensuring modifications to the state occur only through the services provided by the library - usually immutably.

 These libraries do not, however, completely solve the mutability problem for us.
 Even if you keep your application state encapsuled in these libraries (and trust that they prevent harmful data mutations), you probably still work with a lot of data that is never stored or touched by these libraries.
 This kind of data can come from an external source, such as from the web server, or you might introduce it by yourself while doing some calculations.
 We need another solution for working with this type of data.